How To Make Kratom Tea: 2023 Update

 Kratom is close botanical cousins with coffee, both belonging to the Rubiaceae family.
 It’s historic and current use also closely mimics that of coffee.
 People often drink kratom tea daily, and use it for its energizing effect.

 However, kratom tea does not contain caffeine.
 Rather, kratom tea contains a myriad of different alkaloids, the most common of which is mitragynine.

-Rarely has kratom leaf material been swallowed throughout its history of use in its traditional context.
+In the traditional kratom context, people have rarely swallowed kratom leaf material.
 The most common methods of accessing the alkaloids within the leaves are by chewing leaves and spitting them out, or – you guessed it – brewing them into a tea.

-Since kratom is a wild-growing tree, the quickest and easiest way to feel its effects has historically been to pluck and chew the leaf whenever you come across a tree.
+Kratom is a wild-growing tree.
+The quickest and easiest way to feel its effects has historically been to pluck and chew the leaf whenever you come across a tree.
 Kratom “quids” are still a common way to consume kratom in regions where the trees grow.
 This practice has persisted in Thailand in spite of the widespread destruction of kratom trees in the country from 1943 to 2020, due to a law that banned kratom.

 Chewing quids is most common among laborers who spend over 12 hours per day working in extreme heat.
 They frequently chew the leaves to stave off exhaustion and hunger, which allows them to increase their productivity.